delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 --- | --- | --- | ---
 Constant | Logarithm | Polynomial | Exponential

-Where the further right they are, the the longer take it takes.
+Where the further right they are, the longer it takes.
 Big O notation uses these functions to describe algorithm efficiency.
 O(2^n) is larger than O(1).

-Log is called a logarithm (typically in base 2, binary but can differ).
+Log is called a logarithm (typically in base 2 binary but can differ).
 I shan't explain the logistics of logarithms for someone has already done it far better than I can.
 You do not need to watch the whole video, perhaps just the first two minutes.

 https://www.youtube.com/watch?v=ZIwmZ9m0byI